hongyusu/hongyusu.github.io/_posts/2015-12-31-data-science-in-the-next-50-years.md

 The prediction for the future would be that the statistics and machine learning will continue to backup each other

-1. On one hand, statistics needs to understand the value of massive amounts of data and starts to worry about data storage and computational power.
+1. On one hand, statistics needs to understand the value of massive amounts of data and starts to worry about data storage and computation.
+Despite the fact that some machine learning models (e.g., deep neural network) are difficult to interpret, we should accept that the real world is fairly complex.
+Perhaps the poor interpretability is the price we should pay for approaching complex phenomena with a complex model.
+1.